80s Makeup Looks: Trends of a Glam Decade

 Jerry Hall poses in 1980s L’Oreal advertisement wearing glamorous makeup.
 Photo Credit: Retro AdArchives / Alamy Stock Photo

 Today’s beauty scene witnesses a revival of the 80s’ audacious makeup, blending its original boldness with a modern twist.
 Key among these trends is the comeback of vibrant eyeshadow hues.
-Electric blue, neon pink, and rich purple are making waves again, adding a playful and daring element to current makeup styles.
+Bright blue, neon pink, and rich purple are making waves again, adding a playful and daring element to current makeup styles.

 Another signature retro feature making a return is the emphasis on strong, prominent eyebrows.
 Modern beauty routines are adopting this look, using the latest brow gels and pomades to achieve thick, well-defined brows.